97shivank/Hotel-Site-with-Django/README.md

 # Hotel-Site-with-Django

-we have build a restaurant system with:
+we have build a Hotel site which has:

     Rooms
     Book A Room